-Mayo Clinic has one of the largest surgical suites in the nation with more than 100 operating rooms.
-Each year, Mayo Clinic surgeons perform nearly 50,000 surgical procedures at Mayo Clinic Hospital, Methodist Campus, and Mayo Clinic Hospital, Saint Marys Campus.
-Nearly 200 surgeries are performed each day at the two facilities, both part of Mayo Clinic in Minnesota.
+Mayo Clinic Hospital — Rochester has one of the largest surgical suites in the nation with more than 120 operating rooms.
+Each year, Mayo Clinic surgeons perform nearly 50,000 surgical procedures — about 200 a day — at the hospital's two campuses.

 The vast number and type of surgeries, in combination with a highly educated faculty, make Mayo Clinic an ideal educational setting for students in surgical training programs.